Chapter 8 Advising Travelers with Specific Needs

 Predeployment education and training are essential, as personal illness or injury burdens the community the worker has come to support.
 Injuries and motor vehicle accidents are common risks for travelers anywhere in the world; thus, travelers should be sensitive to their surroundings and carefully select the type of transportation and hour of travel, if possible.
 In disaster and emergency situations, the traveler should also be aware of physical hazards such as debris, unstable structures, downed power lines, environmental hazards, and extremes of temperature.
 Although rare, emergency situations in developed nations may involve unusual exposures, such as radiation exposures observed after damage to nuclear facilities in Japan in 2011.

 Travelers to conflict areas should be aware of landmines and other potential hazards associated with unexploded ordnance.
 In situations associated with damage or destruction to local services and facilities, humanitarian aid workers should expect, anticipate, and plan for limited accommodations, logistics, and personal support.
-Humanitarian aid workers destined for low-resource areas or situations may benefit from pre-travel training and counseling regarding the moral complexities of providing service in these environments.
+Disaster relief and humanitarian aid workers destined for low-resource areas or situations may benefit from pre-travel training and counseling regarding the moral complexities of providing service in these environments.

 - Toothbrush and toothpaste